confluentinc/ccloud-sdk-go-v2/quotas/v2/docs/AppliedQuotaQuotasV2Api.md

 )

 func main() {
-    scope := "cluster" // string | The applied scope that the quota belong to.
-Could be set to \"user\", \"organization\", \"environment\" or \"cluster\". environment := "env-00000" // string | A unique environment id to associate a specific environment to this quota.
-This field is required only if scope is set to \"environment\" or \"cluster\" and it is doing a single quota query.  (optional) cluster := "lkc-00000" // string | A unique cluster id to associate a specific cluster to this quota.
-This field is required only if scope is set to \"cluster\" and it is doing a single quota query.  (optional)
+    scope := "ORGANIZATION" // string | The applied scope that the quota belong to. environment := "env-00000" // string | A unique environment id to associate a specific environment to this quota.
+This field is required only if scope is set to \"ENVIRONMENT\" or \"KAFKA-CLUSTER\" and it is doing a single quota query.  (optional) kafkaCluster := "lkc-00000" // string | A unique Kafka cluster id to associate a specific kafka cluster to this quota.
+This field is required only if scope is set to \"KAFKA-CLUSTER\" and it is doing a single quota query.  (optional) pageSize := int32(56) // int32 | A pagination size for collection requests. (optional) (default to 10) pageToken := "pageToken_example" // string | An opaque pagination token for collection requests. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)
-    resp, r, err := api_client.AppliedQuotaQuotasV2Api.ListQuotasV2AppliedQuota(context.Background()).Scope(scope).Environment(environment).Cluster(cluster).Execute()
+    resp, r, err := api_client.AppliedQuotaQuotasV2Api.ListQuotasV2AppliedQuota(context.Background()).Scope(scope).Environment(environment).KafkaCluster(kafkaCluster).PageSize(pageSize).PageToken(pageToken).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `AppliedQuotaQuotasV2Api.ListQuotasV2AppliedQuota``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)